-Main changes effective starting from 1 January 2021 are related to the following areas:
+Main changes effective starting from 1 January 2022 are related to the following areas:

-- Introduction of the controlled foreign company (CFC) concept (see Controlled foreign companies (CFCs) in the Group taxation section).
+Introduction of the controlled foreign company (CFC) concept (see Controlled foreign companies (CFCs) in the Group taxation section).

-- Place of effective management of non-resident Companies in Ukraine (see the Corporate residence section).
+Place of effective management of non-resident companies in Ukraine (see the Corporate residence section).

 Incentives related to COVID-19 (already effective):

 In response to the global effects of COVID-19 on businesses, many countries around the world are implementing tax incentives to support their economies.
-In Ukraine, the following tax measures and changes in the labour law were introduced due to the impact of COVID-19:
+In Ukraine, the following tax measures and changes in the law were introduced due to the impact of COVID-19: